History of Southend United F.C.: 1958–1981

-Southend United joined the new national Third Division in 1958, where they remained until 1966 when they suffered their first ever relegation, into the Fourth Division.
-The club had to wait six seasons until 1972 to experience the club's first ever promotion as runners-up behind Grimsby Town.
+Southend United joined the new national Third Division in 1958, where they remained until 1966 when they suffered their first relegation, into the Fourth Division.
+The club had to wait six seasons until 1972 to experience the club's first Football League promotion, as runners-up behind Grimsby Town.
 In 1976 Southend suffered relegation again before taking another runners-up spot behind Watford in 1978.
 Another relegation in 1980 was directly followed by one of the most successful seasons in the club's history as they won the Fourth Division Championship in 1981, breaking a series of club records in the process.
 Despite success on the pitch and low admission prices, the club's gates were low and condemned as "a bad reflection on the town".

 1981–1987

 Many of Southend United's most gifted players were sold due to a financial strain.
 In June 1983 Anton Johnson, a local butcher who was also chairman of Rotherham United, bought 44.9% of the club from the Rubin brothers.
 The club was already £250,000 in debt.
 By August 1983 Dave Smith had been replaced as manager by Peter Morris who lasted until February 1984.
 On his arrival, Morris discovered that he had a squad of only ten players.
 Bobby Moore was installed as chief executive with Andrew MacHutcheon as chairman.
 The club were relegated into the Fourth Division in 1984 with Bobby Moore as manager.
 One of the club's darkest hours saw a season average attendance of barely above 2,000.
 Vic Jobson was elected as a director in the 1984 close-season, only to be forced out, along with MacHutcheon, months later.
 On the pitch, the team finished in 20th place, narrowly avoiding the need to seek re-election to the Football League.

 Johnson was arrested on 23 October 1984.
 Two weeks before Christmas, fans discovered that £70,000 of the club's Christmas savings scheme had gone missing.
 While the fraud squad investigated, Robert Maxwell and Ken Bates stepped in, at Jobson's request, to lend the necessary money to the club to repay its Christmas savers.
 The club was now over £800,000 in debt.
 Johnson was banned by the FA from any future involvement in football, having simultaneously been in control of Southend, Rotherham and Bournemouth.
 Johnson was cleared of all charges at Chelmsford Crown Court and has never received the monies he personally invested in the misplaced Christmas fund and lost his shares in a further court case to the SUFC board.
 Over a decade later, Ceefax reported that Johnson was seeking to take over Doncaster Rovers.